-Leases.
-The Company adopted Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 842, Leases on January 1, 2022.
+Leases-Lessor.
+The Company adopted FASB ASC 842, Leases, on January 1, 2022.
 The standard modifies the accounting, presentation and disclosures for both lessors and lessees.
 The Company elected the optional transition method to apply the transition provisions from the effective date of adoption, which requires the Company to report the cumulative effect of the standard on the date of adoption with no changes to the prior period balances.
 There was no cumulative effect to beginning members' equity as of January 1, 2022, from the adoption of FASB ASC 842.
 Pursuant to the practical expedients, the Company elected not to reassess: (i) whether expired or existing contracts are or contain leases, (ii) the lease classification for any expired or existing leases, or (iii) initial direct costs for any existing leases.

-Lessor Accounting - Leases not classified as a sales-type or direct finance lease are classified as operating leases.
-If a lease meets one or more of the following five criteria at lease commencement, the lease is classified as a sales-types lease:
+Leases not classified as a sales-type or direct finance lease are classified as operating leases.
+If a lease meets one or more of the following five criteria at lease commencement, the lease is classified as a sales-type lease: